NikhilBagwe/Learn-React/02 - Laying the foundation of React.md

 - JSX is powerful.
 You can write any piece of JS code inside { } curly brackets.
 - IMP : JSX is very secure.
 It protects your app from Cross-site scripting attacks.
 It does this by "sanitizing" your JS code.

+## Questions :

+### Will JSX work if Parcel is not installed as Babel is a dependency ?

+- No. JSX won't work if parcel is not installed.
+- Even if we don't use parcel, we will have to use Babel.
+Like in CRA, babel comes with Webpack.

+- 2.41.00